davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 So it turns out that Nuxt Layers – along with their extension superpowers can also structure a Nuxt app by domain.

-Nuxt Layer layers effectively create kind of "mini applications" and are combined to create the overall application.
+Nuxt layers can be viewed as kind of "mini" applications which are combined to create the "main" application.

 Each layer:

 - may contain `pages`, `components`, `server` folders, etc
 - indicates it's a layer using a `nuxt.config.ts` file

-And the in the main `nuxt.config.ts` file you tell Nuxt where your layers are.
+Then the main `nuxt.config.ts` tells Nuxt where your layers are.

 ### Example